torognes/vsearch/README.md

 A tool called VSEARCH has been implemented.
 Exactly the same option names as USEARCH has been used in order to make it possible to make VSEARCH almost a drop-in replacement.
 The basic `usearch_global` algorithm for global alignments using nucleotide sequences is implemented, as well as the `derep_fulllength` and the `sortbysize` and `sortbylength` commands.
 At this stage it does not support amino acid sequences, local alignments, clustering, chimera detection etc.
-Searches have been parallelized with threads.
+Searches have been parallelized using threads and SIMD.
 VSEARCH includes a SIMD vectorized full global aligner, while USEARCH uses heuristic aligner.

 In the example below, VSEARCH will identify sequences in database.fsa at least 90% identical on the plus strand to the query sequences in queries.fsa and write the results to alnout.txt.